 Dolphin services

 If you thought that was all you could customize about Dolphin, you couldn’t be more wrong.
 Dolphin services are basically what others call extensions or plugins.
-This simple yet functional file manager does manage to do a pretty good job at hiding them though.
-If not told, there’s a very good chance you won’t find them, or if you do, you’ll simply ignore them.
+This simple yet functional file manager manages to do a pretty good job at hiding them though.
+If not told, there’s a very good chance you won’t find them, or if you do, you’ll ignore them.

 Dolphin services can add many cool features that Dolphin does not have by default.
 If you were frustrated that the supposedly advanced file manager does not let you set an image as wallpaper, you’d love the Set as wallpaper service.

-Don’t forget to check our detailed tutorial to learn how you can edit images in Dolphin professionally.
+Don’t forget to check our detailed tutorial to learn how to edit images in Dolphin professionally.

 Read Next: How to Zip and Unzip Files in Ubuntu Using Command